-Athens Technical College completed the latest hazard vulnerability assessment on January 17, 2024 in consultation with the administration, faculty staff, and external stakeholders of the Athens Technical College.
+Athens Technical College completed the latest hazard vulnerability assessment on February 20, 2025, in consultation with the administration, faculty staff, and external stakeholders of Athens Technical College.
 This hazard vulnerability assessment rated potential hazards on their frequency of occurrence.
 Each hazard is then rated as to potential impacts to life, property, and environment, as well as to potential impacts on operations.
 A summary of the hazard vulnerability assessment for all Athens Technical College Campuses is as follows: